edwinrlambert/Cyclistic-Bike-Share-Analysis/README.md

 **Observations**:
 - The missing values might have occurred due to errors in recording data due to some technical glitches.
 - There are **269,839** rows without a start station, but with an end station.
-There are **163,933** rows without a start station, but with an end station and not have the same latitude and longitude for start and end station.
-There are **17,226** rows without a start station, but with an end station and have the same latitude and longitude for start and end station.
     - This have the possibility that these bikes were started from a non-designated location and returned to a designated location.
     - If these bikes were reported stolen, then this can also mean that these bikes were found and returned to their respective designated locations.
     - Some data are spanning over a short period of time and short period of geographical distance that suggests that workers might be taking the bikes kept near the docking station and parking it correctly.
     - It can also suggest that customers were unsatisfied with the bikes they got and returned it back to the station.
 - There are **299,799** rows with a start station, but without an end station.
-There are **168,076** rows with a start station, but without an end station and not have the same latitude and longitude for start and end station.
-There are **22,737** rows with a start station, but without an end station and have the same latitude and longitude for start and end station.
+There are **149,386** rows with a start station, but without an end station and not have the same latitude and longitude for start and end station.
+There are **34,700** rows with a start station, but without an end station and have the same latitude and longitude for start and end station.
     - This have the possibility that the data was recorded when the trip is ongoing.
     - It can also mean that these trips were one-way trips where the bikes were left at non-designated location, or can be stolen.
     - Some data are spanning over a short period of time and short period of geographical distance that suggests that customer took the bike from the station, was unsatisfied with the bike due to some mechanical or other issues and parked the vehicle near the station.
 - There are **248,460** rows without both start and end stations.
-There are **76,539** rows without both start and end stations and not have the same latitude and longitude for start and end station.
-There are **79,006** rows without both start and end stations and have the same latitude and longitude for start and end station.
+There are **106,170** rows without both start and end stations and not have the same latitude and longitude for start and end station.
+There are **58,932** rows without both start and end stations and have the same latitude and longitude for start and end station.
     - This have the possibility that these bikes were started and ended at places that are not the designated station for these bikes.
     - Some data are spanning over a short period of time and short period of geographical distance that suggests that customer took the bike from where they got and kept it there or somewhere close.